General Social Agents: Predicting behavior in novel allocation games

 \subsection{Optimizing among atheoretical \persona{s}}

-Similarly to our study of AR, we show how grounding a \persona{} template in theory-grounded parameters is important for generalization.
+Similarly to our study of AR, grounding a \persona{} template in theory is important for generalization.
 We do this via negative example.
 Specifically, without a theoretical grounding, the optimization procedure may fail to find a \persona{} that even fits in-sample.

 Unlike in the Section~\ref{sec:predict_new_AR} with the Always Pick `N' agents, we do not offer an analogous overfitting example.
 Because human data from multiple games is used for optimization, finding a sample of \aisub{s} which overfits requires finding \persona{s} which overfit to all six settings.
 This is a much more difficult task than finding a \persona{} which overfits to a single game.
 Indeed, this is an attractive feature of using multiple training samples to construct and validate agent samples.